mirzask/cardi/content/Cardiac CT/Extracardiac Chest Findings.md

 # Lungs

+Use **lung windows** and **mediastinal windows**

 - Emphysema
 - Bronchiectasis
 - Interstitial lung disease (other than pulmonary fibrosis)
+- Ground-glass opacification
 - Pulmonary fibrosis
+- Pulmonary nodules

+## Pulmonary Nodules

+- Updated 2017 Fleischner society guidelines raised the size threshold for incidental lung nodule followup resulting in substantially less future testing (MacMahon 2017)
+- Applies to:
+	- Incidental nodules
+	- Solid nodules ≤6 mm in low-risk adults generally need no further follow-up.
+In higher-risk patients, a follow-up CT scan should be considered optional.
+- ⚠️ Does NOT apply to age < 35, immunocompromised or known malignancy.

 ## Lung examples